Where to park a car in Gdansk

 Other paid car parks in Gdansk

 Except for the Parking Zone, you may also look for other short-time parking.
 Gdansk Old Town has a couple of possibilities.
 After the change in Gdansk parking zones, the cheapest option is to park a car in Gdansk Forum Shopping Mall.
-Here the first hour is free, then you need to pay 4 PLN for each hour until 5th hour, and then 8 PLN for every hour.
+Here the first 30 minutes are free, then you need to pay 3 PLN for the next 30 minutes, 5 PLN for the second and third hour and then 4 PLN for every hour.
 However, it is very probable they will change rates soon so check their website for any update.

 There are also some parking places close to Supermarkets (Lidl, Biedronka).
 Those are dedicated to clients and usually, the first hour is free, but then the price for the next hours is very high.